Oldranda1414/AutoDev/docs/testing.md

 The following test categories where identified.

-### Base Case
+### Description

-The base case is identified in a very bare bones prompting style, with only a simple prompt describing the project's tech stack.

-This is similar to what a user would prompt an LLM with if it was not using AutoDev, e.g. using [ChatGPT](https://chatgpt.com/).
+The description case reppresents what a human created prompt might look like, similar to how a user would prompt [ChatGPT](https://chatgpt.com/) to generate the dev env config by simply describing his project.

-These tests are located at `test/base/`.
+These tests are located at `test/desc/`.

 ### N-shot prompting